 During the year 2018/19 one Officer declared an interest of acting as a director of Skipton Business Improvement District as a representative of Craven District Council.
-Two Officers are directors of Craven Barnfield Regeneration Ltd. Another Officer is chair of the District Council Network and a board member of Equity Housing Group Ltd.
+One officer is a director of Craven Barnfield Regeneration Ltd. Another Officer is chair of the District Council Network and a board member of Equity Housing Group Ltd.

-32. Related Party Transactions continued......
+32. Related Party Transactions continued.....